pikkpoiss/tmxscripter/README.md

   * `Height()` Returns the height of the grid in tiles.
   * `Width()` Returns the width of the grid in tiles.
   * `TileAt(x, y)` Returns a tile at the given coordinates.
+  * `TileList()` Returns a linear array of tiles, convenient for using underscore's map function.
   * `Save()` Must be called to persist changes to the grid back to the layer.

 A [Tile](https://godoc.org/github.com/kurrik/tmxscripter/tmxscripter#ScriptableTile) represents a single tile entity